Senior Lecturer in Composition and Head of the Unit for Sound Practice Research (SPR)

 Drever has discussed his research on BBC Radio 3’s Hear and Now, BBC Radio 4's Today and BBC World Service’s Discovery.

 2002: Sounding Dartmoor, SpaceX & Liquid Press, i-dat.

 2003: Phonographies: Glasgow, Frankfurt, Exeter, Sound-Marked (SM03-01CD).

 2006: Cattle Grids of Dartmoor, Pataphonic (SM06-05CD).

-Fundamentally, much of Drever’s work is collaborative, including projects with Rachel Gomme, Alice Oswald, Alaric Sumner, Tony Thatcher, Tony Whitehead (RSPB) and Louise K. Wilson.
+Collaborators include: Rachel Gomme, Alice Oswald, Alaric Sumner, Tony Thatcher, Tony Whitehead (RSPB), Louise K. Wilson, Suiji Okada and comedian Mark Kelly.
 He is a member of Blind Ditch and has worked on many projects with poet, Lawrence Upton.
-Commissions range from the Groupe de Recherches Musicales (1999), Arts Council England (2002 & 2007), to the Royal Society for the Protection of Birds (2002).
+Commissions range from the Groupe de Recherches Musicales, Paris (1999), Arts Council England (2002, 2007, 2013), WDR Studio Akustische Kunst (2011) to the RSPB (2002).
 His work has twice been awarded a prize in the annual Musica Nova competition, Prague (1997 & 1998).
-He has discussed his research on BBC Radio 3’s Here and Now and BBC World Service’s Discovery.

 Goldsmiths, University of London, New Cross, London, SE14 6NW, UK

 Goldsmiths has charitable status